-Our rector is the Rev. Philip Brochard, assisted by the Associate Rector the Rev. Liz Tichenor, several ordained volunteer assisting priests who lead, preach, and serve on Sundays and at other services, and staff members Lynette Parker, Parish Administrative Assistant; Emily Hansen Curran, Associate for Ministry Development; Jamie Apgar, Associate for Music, Jess Powell, Associate for Youth Ministries; and Scott Garriott, Sexton.
+Our rector is the Rev. Phil Brochard, assisted by the Associate Rector the Rev. Liz Tichenor, several volunteer assisting clergy who lead, preach, and serve on Sundays and at other services, and staff members Emily Hansen Curran, Associate for Ministry Development; Jamie Apgar, Associate for Music, Jess Powell, Associate for Youth Ministries; and Scott Garriott, Sexton.

 The Reverend Liz Tichenor began as Associate Rector at All Souls in 2014.
 Mo.
 Liz grew up in Indiana.
 She studied Spanish as an undergraduate at Dartmouth College and later served there as the Episcopal campus minister.
 She received her Masters of Divinity at the Church Divinity School of the Pacific and a Masters of Arts in Ethics and Social Theory at the Graduate Theological Union.
 After seminary, Liz served as the Resident Chaplain at Camp Galilee, the Episcopal Camp in the Diocese of Nevada, and as the Associate Rector for Children, Youth and Families at Trinity Episcopal Church in Reno.
 Liz, her husband Jesse, their daughter Alice, and son Sam live in Berkeley.
 Email: firstname.lastname@example.org